How do I apply for a place for my child?

 Settling in is a crucial period for a young child and it has repercussions for the rest of their lives and on their ability to form long-lasting relationships.
 This is why we use great sensitivity and care and the subsequent benefits are huge.

-It is vital that we work together to accommodate individual needs to ensure the transition from home to nursery is a happy and smooth one.
+It is vital that we work together with our parents/carers to accommodate individual needs to ensure the transition from home to nursery is a happy and smooth one.